 Or – email to: email@example.com

-Click here to download the 2019 nomination form National Teaching Award For Excellence In Indigenous Music Education
+Click here to download the nomination/application form for ASME’s National Teaching Award For Excellence In Indigenous Music Education

 Recipients of ASME Teaching Award for Excellence in Indigenous Music Education

 Shellie Morris, NT – inaugural winner, presented at ASME XXII Conference in Perth, 2019.

 Shellie Morris is a highly acclaimed singer-songwriter from the Northern Territory.
 She empowers and educates Aboriginal people through music performances and workshops.
 Shellie has written literally thousands of songs during her career in conjunction and collaboration with communities around Australia.
 She has an unshakable passion for working in communities and has an excellent reputation across the nation as a facilitator and friend to many communities.
 She is an ambassador for the Fred Hollows Foundation and travels the country creating songs with young people in an effort to reduce the incidence of Trachoma in Indigenous communities.
 Through honesty, music and her trademark smile Shellie Morris gently effects change everywhere she goes.

 Her illustrious career has balanced being one of Australia’s most celebrated singer-songwriters with her unwavering commitment to healing through music within communities.
 Armed with personal experience of connection and disconnection, Shellie imparts the importance of having a voice, listening to one another and that every individual is important.

 Since discovering her Wardaman and Yanyuwa roots more than 20 years ago, she has tirelessly worked to improve the lives of Indigenous Australians, especially in the Northern Territory.
 She was the 2014 NT Australian of the Year, has won multiple awards personally and for her collaborations including the landmark album Ngambala Wiji li-Wunungu and the internationally award-winning musical documentary Prison Songs.